AndraD012/SoftwareQA-Assignment-2/README.md

 application using a test-driven development approach.
 We define a unit as a function or method in a class with a single responsibility.
 The project should be developed and maintained using a GitHub repository.

-Requirements

-Command Line Interface - Develop a command line app that prompts the user to enter the input (although a GUI is not required, you can create one if you want).
-For now, the app must have the following functionality.